-Lisa Iannacito McBride –Lisa Iannacito McBride is a graduate of the School of the Albany Berkshire Ballet who went on to receive her BFA from the Conservatory of Dance at Purchase College.
-Upon graduation, she toured Spain with Kazuko Hirabayashi and Ballet Comtemporaneo de Burgos.
-She has performed in New York City with numerous companies including as Lydia Johnson Dance, Dances Patrelle, and Riedel Dance Theater, where she also served as Associate Artistic Director.
-She has been on faculty at Pace University, Ballet Academy East, The Mark Morris Dance Center, The Yard, the New York State Summer School for the Arts and at mang’Oh Yoga for their teacher certification.
-Currently, she enjoys teaching at the School of the Albany Berkshire Ballet and CK Dance Company.
-She is happy to be reprising her many Nutcracker roles with ABB and to continue performing The Marriage License in Madeline Culpo’s Rockwell Suite.
+Lisa Iannacito McBride is a graduate of the School of the Albany Berkshire Ballet who received her BFA from the Conservatory of Dance at Purchase College.
+She performed in New York City with numerous companies including Lydia Johnson Dance, Dances Patrelle, and Riedel Dance Theater, where she also served as Associate Artistic Director.
+She rejoined ABB in 2015, reprising her many Nutcracker roles and dancing Madeline Culpo’s Rockwell Suites.
+She has been on faculty at Pace University, Ballet Academy East, The Mark Morris Dance Center, and the New York State Summer School for the Arts.